prebid/prebid.github.io/features/pbAdSlot.md

 stored under `adunit.fpd.context.pbAdSlot`.
 It can be utilized by any code ready to look for it.

-It's intended to be specified in one of two ways:
+It's intended to be specified via Prebid.js in one of two ways:

 1. Either directly on the AdUnit itself
 2. Or defined during the run of a function before the auction